brouberol/blog/content/profile-fastapi-request.md

 We rely on the `FastAPI.middleware` decorator to register a profiling middleware (only enabled if the `PROFILING_ENABLED` setting it set to `True`) in charge of profiling a request if the `profile=true` query argument is passed by the client.

-By default, `pyinstrument` will generate a JSON report compatible with [Speedscope](https://speedscope.app), an online interactive flamegraph visualizer.
-However, if the `profile_format=html` query argument is a passed, then a simple HTML report will be dumped to disk.
+By default, this middleware will generate a JSON report compatible with [Speedscope](https://speedscope.app), an online interactive flamegraph visualizer.
+However, if the `profile_format=html` query argument is passed, then a simple HTML report will be dumped to disk instead.

 ```python
 from fastapi import Request